Ceejaymar/TheEnds-ecommerce-backend/README.md

 # The Ends backend

-The Ends is is a fun project I am working on to bring a lot of what I know and some new things together.
+The Ends is a fun project I am working on to bring a lot of what I know and some new things together.
 Still a work in progress.

 If you would like to see The Ends frontend, click :point_right: https://github.com/Ceejaymar/TheEnds-ecommerce-frontend